2021 Qatar ExxonMobil Open – Singles

 Nikoloz Basilashvili defeated Roberto Bautista Agut in the final, 7–6(7–5), 6–2 to win the men's singles tennis title at the 2021 Qatar Open.
 Basilashvili saved a match point against Roger Federer in the quarterfinals.

 Andrey Rublev was the defending champion, but lost in the semifinals to Bautista Agut.
+Rublev's run to the semifinals was notable for his not hitting a single ball, having received a bye in the first round and walkovers in both the second round and quarterfinals.

 This tournament marked the return of former world No. 1 Federer to the tour for the first time since the 2020 Australian Open, due to a pair of knee surgeries since then.
+His defeat to Basilashvili marked a record-extending 24th and final loss from match point up in his career.

 Seeds

 The top four seeds received a bye into the second round.